JohnRising/stackup/apps/docs/docs/packages/paymaster/handlers.md

 Functions for handling paymaster business logic.

-The `Paymaster` framework allows you to create arbitrary fee logic for your application.
+The `Paymaster Connect` framework allows you to manage your `Paymaster Contracts` and any fee logic you want to use for your application.
 All paymasters need to:

 1. Approve a `UserOperation`
 2. Manage its stake on the `EntryPoint`
 3. Manage its own assets

-The framework will generate boilerplate handlers for certain functions.
+The `Paymaster Connect` framework will generate boilerplate handlers for certain functions.
 We can program these handlers to give us maximum flexibility in how we build the fee logic in our apps.

 ## Sign

-The `sign` handler allows you to sign a message using your paymaster's private key.
+The `sign` handler allows you to sign a message using your `Paymaster Contract`'s private key.

 A big benefit of account abstraction is that it is agnostic to any signature scheme.
 This handler allows you to implement custom logic to sign a given message.